Bob Giuda

-Robert J. Giuda (born February 21, 1952) (/ˈɡaɪdə/) is an former international airline captain from Warren, New Hampshire, a former United States Marine and former New Hampshire state senator for the 2nd district.
+Robert J. Giuda (born February 21, 1952) (/ˈɡaɪdə/) is a former international airline captain, former United States Marine and later New Hampshire state senator for the 2nd district from Warren, New Hampshire.

 Early life

 Giuda graduated from Pittsfield High School and was appointed to the United States Naval Academy, graduating in 1975 with a B.S. in Operations Analysis.
 He was commissioned a Second Lieutenant in the United States Marine Corps, and went on to serve 9 years as a Naval Aviator.

 Military service and civilian life

 Giuda's military career included active duty tours as a Marine Corps pilot aboard the USS Midway (CV-41), and as a flight instructor with the Navy's EA-6B training squadron at Whidbey Island, Washington.
 Reserve tours included pilot and Safety Officer with VMAQ-4 at Whidbey Island; and pilot with VMA-133 at Alameda, California.
 He flew numerous aircraft including the EA-6A, EA-6B, A-7E and A-4F Skyhawk.
 During his military service, he attended numerous schools, and completed the Aviation Safety Officer course at the United States Naval Postgraduate School, Monterey, California.

-After the Marine Corps, Giuda served as a pilot for the Federal Bureau of Investigation for 1 year before leaving government service to pursue an airline career.
-As a result, he has been employed as a captain for United Airlines.
+After the Marine Corps, Giuda served as a pilot for the Federal Bureau of Investigation (FBI) for 1 year before leaving government service to pursue an airline career.
+As a result, he was employed as a captain for United Airlines.